DeNederlandscheBank/nifigator/docs/05_using_a_lemon_termbase.md

     name: python3
 ---

+# Using Ontolex-Lemon data

-# Using Ontolex-Lemon with NIF data
+## Using Ontolex-Lemon with NIF data

 Nifigator includes functionality to work with the Lexicon Model for Ontologies (lemon), developed by the Ontology Lexicon community group (OntoLex).